hsuwanying/music-streaming-analytic/README.md

 3. The number of users constantly decreased in the evening and dropped to 200,000 at 23 pm.

 ## Genre Preference analysis
 When it comes to content analysis, genre is one of the features that can differ from time to time, as well as influenced by the surrounding scenarios of users.
 We found that there are 6 main genres, genre id 0, 7, 10 ,25, 27 and 14, were very popular among all other attributes, such as hour, session, context, platform, listen type and user_age.
 In other words, no matter the time, the user age or the context, these 6 genres would be favored by the users.
-Key findings are listed below and graphical analysis can be seen in deezer_eda_result.ipynb - Genre Analysis :
+Key findings are listed below and graphical analysis can be seen in [deezer_eda_result](https://github.com/hsuwanying/music-streaming-analytic/blob/main/deezer_eda_result.ipynb)

+### Genre Analysis :

 1. Genre_id 0 was the most popular genre among the top 10 ranking.
 2. Genre_id 0, 7, 10 ,25, 27, 14, 734, 297, 2744 were the most popular.